 I’ve always believed that fishing is for optimists.
 What lies beneath the water is pretty much a mystery.
 An angler carries only a few tools: rod, reel, line and bait – and faith.
 In terms of gear, less is more.
 Too much complicated stuff just gets in the way.
 What’s more important is a generally sunny outlook about your prospects and a willingness to practice the necessary skills.

 Investing is for optimists, too.
 Actually, I believe that investing requires a kind of pragmatic optimism.
 To quote the legendary economist and investor Benjamin Graham, “The intelligent investor is a realist who sells to optimists and buys from pessimists.”
 All markets will, over time, experience corrections, dips, inexplicable spikes, lusty run- ups, followed by recessions or even doldrums.
 In the short term, markets can be highly volatile.
 That’s why trying to beat the markets is costly and counterproductive and usually results in lower overall returns.
-But investors who take the long view generally prosper.
+Yet, investors who take the long view generally prosper.
 The data show that since 1926 in the U.S., the historical average annual rate of return on the S&P 500 index has been about 10%.
 That, among other reasons, is why I have faith.

 Fly fishing is usually seen as a pretty solitary pursuit and often that’s the case.
 But not long after I’d hooked that big brown trout on Hawley Lake, a crowd started to gather on the shore to cheer me on.
 Hour after hour, while I wrestled that trout, they watched and waited, occasionally offering advice and encouragement.
 After a while, my arms and shoulders began to burn with fatigue.
 The sun dropped low on the horizon.
 A bone-chilling cold set in.
 Those 100 or so anglers on shore were more than weary, I’m sure, after a day on the lake.
 Still, they stayed with me.